 Shop-vacs make clean-up easier.

-A travel carrier will also be needed to bring your chin home and to the vet.
-This can be as simple as a plastic cat carrier, although these will not be suitable for chewers or for extended stays such as those encountered if you need to evacuate.
-If you do get one of this type, those with an opening top are worth the added expense.
+A wire travel carrier will also be needed to bring your chin home and to the vet.
 Quality cage designed the CNC-1610 to our specifications as an evacuation carrier.
 If you have only one chin, the second side can be used for storage.
 Quality Cage also makes the CC-8, an all wire single carrier for about $30 delivered.
 We usually have a new one for sale.
 Avoid crates that have rivets, etc., sticking up on the inside or anything else that could harm a chin in an accident.
-A popular Canadian carrier falls into this last category.

 A small collapsible cage of some kind for use as a temporary home if you are forced to travel is also a good idea.
 Several are available from Quality Cage: (L to R): travel/maternity cage; travel cage with added hammock; travel cage collapsed.
 A chinspin will fit in many of their travel cages.